 We encourage participation by scholars from all career stages, especially junior scholars and doctoral candidates.
 While papers should pertain to the Baptist expression of Christianity, scholars from all faiths are welcome.

-Format: Seven BSIR Scholars are selected to present their original papers of 15-25 pages.
+Format: Seven BSIR Scholars are selected to present their original papers of 5000-6000 words.
 BSIR Fellows offer responses, followed by group discussion.
 To promote a vibrant conversation, all participants agree to prepare in advance for engagement with each paper.
 Occasionally, BSIR offers publication opportunities in journals or edited volumes, see here.

 Proposals should be submitted at: BSIR 2019 Proposal Submission Form.
 The submission deadline is January 4th, 2019.
 Because submissions must be completed in one sitting, applicants are advised to have the following information ready: